Optimal Lower Bound on Eigenvector Overlaps for non-Hermitian Random Matrices: Motivating derivations of the regularisation

 which, without any further information on $A$, using that $\langle GA \rangle \sim 1$ from Theorem \ref{thm:singleG}, is too big, compared to the targeted $1/(N^2 \eta)$-size.
 However, this drastically improves if $\langle \Im M, A \rangle = 0$ (recall that $\Im M $ is self adjoint): Since $\langle (G-M)A \rangle$ and $\langle \underline{WGA} \rangle$ are roughly of the same size (see \eqref{eq:1G basic exp}), the contribution \eqref{eq:variance++} basically becomes a lower-order correction.
 We have thus identified the first of the two directions $V_\pm$, to which $A$ has to be orthogonal to in order to reduce the naive size of \eqref{eq:variance motivation}, namely

 The latter case, $\sigma = - \tau = -$, is slightly more involved due to the asymmetry of the two factors in the last summand in the last line of \eqref{eq:cumex}: For the first factor, again a Ward identity is sufficient.
-In the second factor, we use \eqref{eq:chiral} together with Lemma \ref{lem:intrepG^2} (with $\Im G(w)$ instead of $G(w)$ in the integral) in the approximate form $G^* G^* \sim \Im G/\eta$, as follows by replacing the Cauchy kernel in the integral
+In the second factor, we use \eqref{eq:chiral} together with the integral representation \cite[Eq.~(3.14)]{multiG}

+similar to Lemma \ref{lem:intrepG^2}, in the approximate form $G^* G^* \sim \Im G/\eta$.
+This follows (at least as an effective upper bound) by replacing the Cauchy kernel in the integral

 by a $\delta$-distribution.
 Overall, this leaves us (roughly) with

 for the second case.
 Hence, arguing for \eqref{eq:variance-+} completely analogous as done for \eqref{eq:variance++}, we find the second direction $V_-$, to which $A$ has to be orthogonal to, in order to reduce the naive size of \eqref{eq:variance motivation}, namely